JayedRafiProjects/JayedRafiProjects/README.md

 Hi.
-This is Jayed and its my Github profile.
+This is Jayed and it's my Github profile.
 Contact me via Email at jayedrafi@ieee.org